MatthijsMu/old-site/_posts/2023-08-14-logic-model-theory.md

 featured: false
 toc:
   sidebar: right
+bibliography: 2023-08-14-logic-model-theory.md
 ---
 ## Introduction and Motivation
-We will dive into formal first-order logic!
+As a sample blog post, I will dive into formal first-order logic.

-The idea of mathematical logic is to make a formal language to express "logical sentences", and set up rules to manipulate sentences in this language which we use to model our own everyday reasoning.
-Basically, we formalize reasoning and then reason about that system.
+The idea of mathematical logic is to make a formal language $$L$$ which contains all "logical sentences", and set up rules to manipulate sentences in this language.
+An example of such rules are proof trees modelling natural deduction, a technique we all find very "logical" and we use in all our everyday reasoning.
+Basically, we formalize reasoning by formulating it as a formal system and then we will argue about the strengths and weaknesses of that system.
+An example would be: *what properties can we not express in a sentence of this-or-that form?* It turns out, as we will see below, that first-order logic, for example, does not have a theory that can express that its model is a well-order.
+We understand what a well-order is, and yet we cannot define it by using first-order sentences alone.

-Why formalize our reasoning?
+Why do we want to abstract logic and then study it from a distance using the same logical reasoning that this systems tries to model?
 Two example reasons:
  - First, to understand where our own mathematical reasoning can bring us.
 What *assumptions* (axioms) need to be part of a theory in order to derive certain *conclusions*?
 From a meta-level, what ideas can we *express* in first-order-logic?
 The theory of well-orders, for example, requires an axiom that states a property of subsets of a set (every subset of a well-ordered set has a least element).
 We will see that no equivalent statement exists in f.o.l., which is interesting: it means that we need a more expressible formal system to specify certain ideas.
  - Second, we may want to automate reasoning and/or theorem-proving.
 To let computers do this for us, we need a formal framework to model the reasoning process.
 The programming language Prolog allows you to define *facts* as instances of *atoms* and *rules* as clauses of *atoms*.
 It bases computations on the set of its facts, the so-called *knowledge base*.
 As we will see, there is a very tight correspondence between  Prolog's atoms and f.o.l.'s *relation symbols*, rules and *wff*'s, the knowledge base and a *structure*, and finally between the *querying* of a Prolog program and the *interpretation* of a sentence in a model.

+What does this look like in practice?
+That is what I want to tell you about in this post.
+It will basically comprise a very brief summary of the 2nd-year course in mathematical logic one gets to study at Radboud University.

 ---

-## Defining a logical language.
+## Defining a logical language

-I will base the definitions on [Sets, Models and Proofs](), which was the book studied at my university.
+I will base the definitions on <d-cite key="moerdijk2018sets"></d-cite>, which was the book studied at my university.
 The book is super-rigorous and will start defining logical sentences in polish notation, because that uniquely fixes the structure of a sentence without the need of bracketing subclauses.
 Only then will they justify the bracketing notation, by tediously provjng the bijective correspondence between bracketed sentences and polish sentences.

 The book is in my opinion maybe a bit too rigorous, and I will skip this approach.
 You can probably justify the bracketed notation for yourself and this blog should not become more bureaucratic than a logic blog already is.
 Instead, I will define terms and wff's in the way most logic textbooks approach it, that is, using some unspoken of brackets in the right place to enforce syntax.

 By the way, I assume you are familiar with some set theory.
+If not, the first chapter of <d-cite key="garling2013course"></d-cite> excellent and almost as rigorous as it gets for a formal introduction.

 > **Definition** A *language* $$ L $$ is a triple $$(\text{con}(L),\text{fun}(L),\text{rel}(L)) $$, where:
 > - $$\text{con}(L) $$ is a set of *constants* or *constant symbols*.
 > - $$\text{fun}(L) $$ is a set of *function symbols*.
 > - $$\text{rel}(L) $$ is a set of *relation symbols*.
-> Every relation or function symbol comes with an *arity*, which is
+> Every relation or function symbol comes with an *arity*, which is a number $$n\in \mathbb N _{\geq 0}$$

 Practically, we could do without constants and use function symbols with arity 0 instead.
 However, the distinction (or, different naming) is often useful in proofs that have differing cases for terms that are constants and terms that are functions applied to terms.